JaeyoungShin/simultaneous_EEG-NIRS/README.md

 - For NIRS data conversion, please download 'proc_BeerLambert.m' here and overwrite it to the corresponding subfolder in BBCI toolbox.
 - For the use of customized values of 'CLim', please download 'visutil_getCommonRange.m' here and overwrite it to the corresponding subfolder in BBCI toolbox.
-- Please download 'plot_scalpEvolutionPlusChannel.m' here and overwrite to the corresponding subfolder in BBCI toolbox.
+- Please download 'plot_scalpEvolutionPlusChannel.m' here and overwrite it to the corresponding subfolder in BBCI toolbox.

 # Basic Data Structures
 This document is from https://github.com/bbci/bbci_public/blob/master/doc/ToolboxData.markdown and partly modified.